SummaryRead the full fact sheet

 Diagnosing a stomach ulcer is done using a range of methods, including:

-- Endoscopy – a thin flexible tube is threaded down the oesophagus into the stomach under light anaesthesia.
-The endoscope is fitted with a small camera so the physician can see if there is an ulcer.
+- – a thin flexible tube is threaded down the oesophagus into the stomach under light anaesthesia.
+The endoscope is fitted with a video capture device and highly detailed images of the stomach lining can be obtained.
+If a gastric ulcer has been found, the endoscopy must be repeated after treatment to ensure healing and exclude the possibility of cancer.

 Treatment for a stomach ulcer